-The Trigger Dependent Common Info subfield in the Common Info field is optionally present based on the value of the Trigger Type field (see 9.3.1.22.2 (Basic Trigger frame format) to 9.3.1.22.9 (NFRP Trigger frame format))
+The Trigger Dependent Common Info subfield in the Common Info field is optionally present based on the value of the Trigger Type field (see 9.3.1.22.2 (Basic Trigger frame format) to 9.3.1.22.10 (Vendor Specific Trigger frame format))

+9.3.1.22.10 Vendor Specific Trigger frame format

+The Trigger Dependent Common Info subfield is not present in the Vendor Specific Trigger frame.
+The Trigger Dependent User Info subfield of the Vendor Specific Trigger frame is defined in Figure 9-97a (Trigger Dependent User Info subfield format in the Vendor Specific Trigger frame).